Retrieving and Routing Quantum Information in a Quantum Network

-In quantum secret sharing(QSS), it is typically assumed that the system consists of solely the dealer and the receivers.
+In QSS, it is typically assumed that the system consists of solely the dealer and the receivers.
 However, in practical settings the dealer/receivers are part of a quantum network.
-One important question of how information can be transferred through a quantum network is addressed in \cite{ind}.
+One important question of how information can be transferred through a quantum network is addressed in \cite{ind, delgado, Paparo, lemr, klemr}.
 In this work we focus on two different situations in a given quantum network (\textsc{qnet}).
 In the first situation, we consider the problem of revoking the secret in QSS.
 For instance, if the dealer finds the receivers to be dishonest, she can stop them from accessing it.
-Moreover, she may choose to retrieve back the secret completely.
-In our model we consider the receivers to be semi-honest -- that is the receivers, though dishonest to eavesdrop on their share and process it, diligently participate in the protocol.
+Moreover, she may choose to retrieve the secret completely.
+In our model we consider the receivers to be semi-honest -- that is, the receivers, though dishonest to eavesdrop on their share and process it, diligently participate in the protocol.
 On the other hand, note that Byzantinely malicious receivers can easily destroy the secret, making revocation impossible.
 In the second situation we have extended the above idea to design routing mechanism for multi-hop transmission of {\em secret}\/ qubits in the shared domain itself.

 Although the above two situations appear to solve unrelated problems namely, revocable secret sharing and quantum routing, the following is an interesting symbiosis of the two to solve problems posed by resource constraints and asynchrony in the network.
-Consider a situation where quantum storage is constrained and therefore Alice needs to store her private data in some untrusted memory available in the network.
-This she can do using {\em revocable}\/ quantum secret sharing.
-Further, if she wants to send this data to Bob, (for security reasons) she should be able to do it without reconstructing the quantum secret anywhere in the network.
+Consider a situation where quantum storage is constrained and therefore Alice needs to store her private data in some (probably untrustworthy) memory available in the network.
+This she can do using {\em revocable}\/ QSS.
+Further, if she wants to send these data to Bob (for security reasons) she should be able to do it without reconstructing the quantum secret anywhere in the network.
 This she can achieve using the quantum routing in shared domain.
-Incidentally, our solution also takes care of scenarios where Bob too is in short supply of trusted quantum memory and uses network storage.\\
+Incidentally, our solution also takes care of scenarios where Bob too is in short supply of trusted quantum memory and uses network storage.\\ \\